DeenaT21/DeenaT21/README.md

 # 💫 About Me:
-I am enthusiastic coder interested in problem solving and UI developments<br>
+I am an enthusiastic coder interested in problem solving and UI developments.<br>

 ## 🌐 Socials: